IrisVR Prospect is shutting down.

 2. Get your data out

 Back up your issues and screenshots per Autodesk's documentation.
 If you've synced issues to Autodesk Forma, they come into Resolve automatically.
-Models can't be extracted, since Prospect applies a proprietary format on upload.
+Models can't be directly extracted, since Prospect applies a proprietary format on upload.
 Resolve ingests Revit, Navisworks, and anything viewable on Forma.

 3. Consider hardware upgrades

 Prospect ran on tethered headsets and dedicated PCs.
 A wireless headset like the Meta Quest 3 removes that hardware dependency and lowers the barrier for new users.
+It's much easier to use VR today than it was in 2016.

 4. Map out your VR review workflows